GeorgeDombrovskyi/selenium_and_python/README.md

 ### If have a problem like <br>
 "Error: “chromedriver” cannot be opened because the developer cannot be verified." <br>
-(I tried this on MacOS - was be ok)
+(I tried this on MacOS - was be ok.)

         > Open terminal
             1.Navigate to path where your chromedriver file is located